 All treatments in the spa use VOYA products which harness the many beneficial properties of seaweed gathered by hand from the Atlantic coast of Ireland.
 Combine this with the skill of my therapist and this has to be my favourite facial to date.

 The Park House Hotel and Spa is a perfect choice for a well being weekend.
-You’ll find further suggestions here for top wellbeing weekends in the UK.
+You’ll find further suggestions here in this guide to Detox Retreats UK.

 Combine a countryside escape with a London city break

 For those visiting England seeking the best of both worlds, Park House Hotel is around 50 miles (an hour and a half) south of central London.
 It would be perfect for a twin-centre holiday, combining a city escape with a traditional English country house hotel break in the beautiful Sussex countryside.

 Non-residents are welcome to pop by for a spot of golf, lunch, afternoon tea or dinner or to use the spa, but I would recommend booking ahead.
 I’m already planning a return visit as I’m sure my mother would really enjoy afternoon tea here.
 I don’t think she knows that this gem of a hotel is tucked away so close to her.
 It’s really a well-kept secret.
 It would be rather nice if it stayed that way, so let’s just keep this to ourselves and a few select friends and family.